isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by SPS Rahayu Mahzam at the Committee of Supply Debate 2023.md

 97. Through SLA’s sustained efforts over the years, we have developed the Dempsey cluster into a lifestyle destination and a place for communities to gather.

 {:start="98"}
-98. To retain its attractiveness, SLA improved the infrastructure to make it better.
+98. And to retain its attractiveness, SLA improved the infrastructure to make it better.
 SLA and Sport Singapore launched a tender for a playfield, to offer more spaces to the community to bond through sports.

 {:start="99"}
 99. SLA will continue to enhance Dempsey and expand it into a sustainable lifestyle destination that has many offerings.